AhmedIrtija/Tune-In/README.md

 4. You're Tuned In!

 ## MapView
-1. From the map view, there are several buttons to adjust the visual layout.
-On the bottom left, includes a map icon to change the current visual map and radius selector.
+1. From the map view, there are several buttons in white to adjust the visual layout.
+On the bottom left, includes a map icon to change the current map style and radius selector.
 On the bottom right, click the arrow to center your current view, '3D' to change the dimension of the map between 2D to 3D, and the compass.
 2. Click on surrounding users profile icons to view their profile.
 A pop-up will display from the bottom of the screen with the desired info.
 2. Click the play button next to a user's profile 'to play a snippet of the selected user's track.
 This will also trigger a pop-up at the top of the user's screen displaying the track info and allowing users to play and pause the current media.
 3. Click the dancing icon on the left header to view you're current vibe!